windperson/OData4ObjC/Readme.md

-OData4ObjC edited by Elizabeth Duncan
+OData4ObjC edited by E A Duncan
 ==================

 This SDK is IN PROGRESS to support up to iOS 6.